aaron-grau/curic/ruby/projects/max_windowed_range/README.md

 # Max Windowed Range

+## Learning Goals

+* Know the differences between a stack and a queue
+* Be able to explain the time complexity of your solution

 Given an array, and a window size `w`, find the maximum range (`max - min`) within a set of `w` elements.